grimsi/ForzaTelemetryReader/README.md

 Both Forza Motorsport 7 and Forza Horizon 4 have a feature called "Data out" that can be enabled via the in-game settings.
 Enabling this feature will make the game send UDP packets with live telemetry data to a given IP and Port.
+The game will send a telemetry packet every frame.
+So if you have the game running at 60fps, the TelemetryReader will receive 60 packets per second.

 _Hint: According to the official documentation it is not possible to stream data to the machine the game is running on.
 This not correct, although you have to manually execute a command in order to enable localhost streaming.
 For more details, see ["Installation"](#installation)._